HappyJazzy/Graphic-Design/RaziskovalecPlatna/RaziskovalecPlatna/CanvasExplorer_README.md

 ### About the Game

 This game was developed as the main project for a bachelor's thesis.
-In this project, I covered pretty much every aspect of its development: I drew and animated the character and the tile system environment, as well as all present objects.
+In this project, I covered pretty much every aspect of its development: I drew and animated the character and the tile system environment, as well as all present objects using Aseprite.
 I also composed all the music myself.
 The entire creation process is described in detail in my Bachelor's thesis, available here https://repozitorij.uni-lj.si/IzpisGradiva.php?id=149857&lang=eng where I also touch upon copyright and age restriction laws.

 ### Gameplay